How to Build an Insulated Cathedral Ceiling

 Can I build an unvented roof assembly?

+It is quite possible to design an unvented insulated roof assembly that performs well, as long as you get the details right.
 In recent years, most building codes have begun to allow the construction of unvented insulated sloped roof assemblies.
-Many such roofs have failed over the years, however, so it’s essential to get the details right.
+Many such roofs have failed over the years, however, so don't get creative.
+Follow the rules.

 First of all, you can’t use air-permeable insulation (for example, fiberglass batts, mineral wool batts, dense-packed cellulose, or blown-in fiberglass) to insulate an unvented roof assembly unless the roof assembly also includes a layer of air-impermeable insulation (either spray polyurethane foam or rigid foam panels) directly above or directly below the roof sheathing.